Overdosing BMW Driver, 60, Revived After Crash At Route 17 Exxon Station, Police Say

 The man is expected to be charged with DWI and criminal offenses for possession of drug paraphernalia, Chuck said.

 This is the second DUI crash in 24 hours for the same crew in Ridgewood.
-On Friday, June 21 arrested a DWI driver who also traveled across a neighborhood lawn before mounting a curb, and assaulting an arresting officer, as reported by Daily Voice.
+On Friday, June 21, police arrested a DWI driver who also traveled across a neighborhood lawn before mounting a curb, and assaulting an arresting officer.
 Chuck noted he was proud of his crew.

 Photos courtesy of Boyd A. Loving.
 Click here for more.